 Fascinating Fact: The story goes that the ancient Greek philosopher Empedocles threw himself into the burning crater of Mount Etna, hoping that people would believe (his body having vanished) that he must have become an immortal god.
 But, according to Diogenes, the volcano had the last laugh when it then spat out one of his bronze sandals.

 Nun mèttiri lu carru davanti li voi.
 “Don't put the cart before the horse.”

 Sicilians have been breeding horses since the times of the Ancient Greeks, with the island’s fertile volcanic soil providing excellent grazing.
 Trying to fully explain the evolution of the island’s horse breeds inevitably leads to a potted history of the island’s many invasions, and the different breeds subsequently brought by the Romans, Moors and Normans.

-Paolo and Franco’s horses are mostly Sicilian Indigenous, a mix of the sturdy Sanfratellano, thought to have descended from Norman battle horses, with infusions of Arab and Andalucian blood.
+Paolo’s horses are mostly Sicilian Indigenous, a mix of the sturdy Sanfratellano, thought to have descended from Norman battle horses, with infusions of Arab and Andalucian blood.
 This mixture results in horses that are strong, surefooted, and perfect for riding in the mountains.

 Fascinating Fact: Sicilian breeds have long been admired - Leonardo de Vinci even chose one as a model for his studies on horse proportions (the Ciciliano horse of Galeazzo Sanseverino).

 The Med’s Breadbasket